sanjeet-kushwaha/sanjeet-kushwaha/README.md

 - 👋 Hi, I’m @sanjeet-kushwaha
-- 👀 I’m interested in programming, working on projects and learning new emerging technologies.
+- 👀 Interested in programming, working on projects and learning new emerging technologies.
-- 🌱 I’m currently doing OCI certification.
-And my future plan is to learn cloud computing, java programming and DevOps.
 - 📫 You can reach me through instagram - sanjeet.78  is my insta id.

 <!---